agarnung/image-deblurring-exploration/notebook/README.md

 ### Types of Deconvolution

+_**How can we estimate the blur kernel $ H $ if, initially, we can only make assumptions?**_ For example, it could be Gaussian, a row/column vector, sparse, etc. Models such as neural networks, probabilistic approaches, or heuristic knowledge can be used to make a good estimation of $ H $.
+A very direct exploration method is provided by the PSF if we can identify a point (impulse) in the image, where its degraded version will certainly be the degradation function we're looking for.
+This way, we could estimate $ H $ approximately by simply observing part of our image, as mentioned in the introduction.
+Of course, this is easier when photographing a sky than a desk.

 Numerous methods can be employed to enhance the quality of a blurred image, commonly referred to as **deblurring**, and both objective and subjective measures can be used to assess the effectiveness of the deblurring process.
 This process can involve several approaches:
 1. **Blind deconvolution**: This method attempts to estimate the Point Spread Function (PSF) "blindly" from the degraded image alone, without any prior knowledge of the blur or the original image.
+We do not have any assumption about what the PSF might be.
 2. **Non-blind deconvolution**: In this approach, a predefined PSF is assumed based on heuristic assumptions or prior formal knowledge, and deblurring algorithms attempt to recover the original image under these assumptions.
+In the ideal case, we know the PSF or have a very good approximation, so we can restore the image with almost no error (since, in practice, some type of noise will have been added).
 3. **Semi-blind deconvolution**: This approach strikes a balance between the blind and non-blind methods.
 In semi-blind deconvolution, a partially known or estimated PSF is used, often derived from certain constraints or partial prior knowledge, allowing for more flexible recovery of the original image while still accounting for some level of uncertainty about the blur.
+We only have an assumption about what the PSF could be.

 Moreover, one can categorize the types of deblurring based on how the PSF is assumed:
 - **Linear Model**.